joaquinarroyo/PathFinder/README.md

 # PathFinder
 A graphic path finder with python

-- You can draw walls with left-click and erase walls with rigth-click
+- You can draw walls with left-click and erase them with rigth-click
 - You can move both start and end
 - You can change the algorithm
 - You can select if you want to view the steps of the algorithm you selected